GitHub Copilot¶

 Install multiple language-specific instructions:

-Each gets its own marked section in copilot-instructions.md:
+Each gets its own file in .github/instructions/:

 Copilot Instruction Processing¶